“You know dear, there’s much more to dress-making than the mechanics of putting needle to thread.”

 “Hm.
 You have my condolences.”

 Rarity blinked slowly, cobwebs in her mind still lingering from her awakening only moments ago.

 “I’m sorry… your condolences?
 Whatever for?”

 Rarity was torn between furious outrage and the pang of guilt at the stranger’s identification.
-She resolves to settle on the former… to keep up appearances?
+She resolved to settle on the former… to keep up appearances.

 “I never!
 I will not have you slandering my work while you are in my boutique, monsieur!
 Find your way to the door this instant!”